“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 But they still feel it emotionally.
 And even if every other aspect of your performance is on-point, their overall impression of you will be mediocre at best.

-The good news is…you can improve your breath control simply by being conscious of it as you practice, and always attempting to extract the maximum amount of sound from the minimum amount of air in your lungs.
+But you can improve your breath control as you practice, simply by focusing on extracting the maximum amount of sound from the minimum amount of air in your lungs.

 - Sing a single steady note at a relatively high volume.